 Liz Fenwick, award winning author of four Cornwall set novels, explores the enduring appeal of Winston Graham’s Poldark series and the landscape that inspired it.
-The third series of Poldark, starring Aiden Turner is back on BBC One on 11th June at 9pm.

 There have been many novels set in the Duchy of Cornwall, but very few have had the enduring appeal of Winston Graham’s Poldark series.
 Its grip on the hearts and minds of readers worldwide began with the publication of the first Poldark novel in 1945, and continues to the present day.

 The skill of the writer, the characters he created and his knowledge and love of Cornwall are inherent in the books, and help to transport the reader back to a historic Cornwall that is accessible and relevant.

 Graham’s longstanding relationship with Cornwall began aged sixteen, when he travelled to Cornwall on a family holiday in September 1925.
 The following year the family moved to the Duchy from Victoria Park, Manchester, primarily due to his father’s ill health.
 Although Winston left the Duchy in 1960, eventually settling in East Sussex, Cornwall had been his home for thirty-four years and was the muse that inspired four- teen novels.